hariinfo/spark-assignment/README.md

 ## Analytical questions

-### What is the percentage delay types by total delays
+### What is the percentage delay types by total delays?

-### What is the min/max/average delays for an airline in a month and year
+### What is the min/max/average delays for an airline in a month and year?

-### Were there any specific airport with maximum delays on a given day
+### Were there any specific airport with maximum delays on a given day?

-### What is the min/max and average time between delays by delay type on a given day
+### What is the min/max and average time between delays by delay type on a given day?

-### What delay type is most common at each airport
+### What delay type is most common at each airport?

+### Did airlines with modernized fleet perform better?

 ## Code Overview